Calvinjwala/library/README.md

 - [Work Life Balance](work/work-life-balance.md): A collection of articles around how to just be happy while getting what you need done done.

 ### Odds and Ends
 My [Need to be Vetted](need-to-be-vetted.md) file is for articles that I haven't read yet but wanted to keep bookmarked somewhere.
 I also use Pocket for this, which is... confusing.
-I might delete this.
+I might delete this so I wouldn't recommended bookmarking/referencing this file in particular.